shopware5/shopware/UPGRADE-5.5.md

         - `DynamicCacheTimeService`
     * Added `invalidation_date_provider` tag to the DIC
 * Added parameter mode to Log module, to directly open the systemlogs tab
+* Added possibility to set `sTarget` for Detail/ratingAction
 * Added support in `config.php` to specify TrustedHeaderSet options for Symfony
 * Added user attributes to PDF documents
 * Added shop selection to emotions, to limit emotion to a specific shop